quandl/quandl-python/README.md

 Questions/Comments
 ==================
-Please send any questions, comments, or anything other inquires about this package to Chris@quandl.com
+Please send any questions, comments, or any other inquires about this package to Chris@quandl.com

 Dependencies